-Before the surgery, Beyene was having increasing difficulty getting enough air because a rare and aggressive tumor was encroaching on his windpipe and spreading down into his right bronchus, one of the twin tubes that connect the trachea to each lung.
+Before the surgery, Andemariam, as he prefers to be known, was having increasing difficulty getting enough air because a rare and aggressive tumor was encroaching on his windpipe and spreading down into his right bronchus, one of the twin tubes that connect the trachea to each lung.

 Beyene had failed conventional treatment with surgery, chemotherapy and radiation.
 He had no other options and limited time to live, Macchiarini says.